apache/nuttx/configs/olimex-lpc1766stk/README.txt

     NOTES:

-    1. This configuration uses the mconf-based configuration tool.
-To change this configuration using that tool, you should:

-       a.
-Build and install the kconfig-mconf tool.
-See nuttx/README.txt and misc/tools/

-       b.
-Execute 'make menuconfig' in nuttx/ in order to start the reconfiguration process.

-    2. Uses the older, OABI, buildroot toolchain.
+    1. Uses the older, OABI, buildroot toolchain.
 But that is easily
        reconfigured:

        CONFIG_ARMV7M_TOOLCHAIN_BUILDROOT=y : Buildroot toolchain
        CONFIG_ARMV7M_OABI_TOOLCHAIN=y      : Older, OABI toolchain

-    3. This configuration supports a network.
+    2. This configuration supports a network.
 You may have to change these settings for your network:

        CONFIG_NSH_IPADDR=0x0a000002        : IP address: 10.0.0.2
        CONFIG_NSH_DRIPADDR=0x0a000001      : Gateway:    10.0.0.1
        CONFIG_NSH_NETMASK=0xffffff00       : Netmask:    255.255.255.0

-    4. This configuration supports the SPI-based MMC/SD card slot.
+    3. This configuration supports the SPI-based MMC/SD card slot.
        FAT file system support for FAT long file names is built-in but can easily be removed if you are concerned about Microsoft patent issues (see the section "FAT Long File Names" in the top-level